MyIntervals/emogrifier/README.md

 ## Caveats

+* Emogrifier requires the HTML and the CSS to be UTF-8.
+Encodings like ISO8859-1 or ISO8859-15 are not supported.
 * **NEW:** Emogrifier will grab existing inline style attributes _and_ will grab `<style>` blocks from your HTML, but it will not grab CSS files referenced in <link> elements (the problem email clients are going to ignore these tags anyway, so why leave them in your HTML?).